 Transfer credit is not awarded for duplicate courses (courses already taken, either at UMW or another institution).
 The one exception to this policy for B.A./B.S./BLS students is English 101, Composition.
 Three hours of transfer credit will be considered Writing Intensive elective credit if two transfer courses are considered equivalent to English 101 or if a student earns a grade in English 101 at UMW after receiving transfer credit for one course equivalent to English 101.
 There is a limit of six, 100-level English composition credits that can be applied to the graduation requirement of 120 credits.

 Guidelines Covering the Application and/or Deletion of Transfer Credits.
-The following provisions apply to all forms of transfer credit (AP, Cambridge, IB, CLEP, DANTES, and courses taken at other institutions).
+The following provisions apply to transfer courses taken at other institutions.

-2. Transfer credits are counted as completed credits toward graduation, and thus affect all decisions regarding probation, suspension, and dismissal.
+- Transfer credits are counted as completed credits toward graduation, and thus affect all decisions regarding probation, suspension, and

-3. A student may request the permanent deletion of transfer credits from his or her record at any time except when he or she is on academic suspension or after academic dismissal.
+- A student may request the permanent deletion of transfer credits from his or her record at any time except when he or she is on disciplinary or honor suspension or after academic